Here’s a thing that happens sometimes:

 - gives reliable signals of trustworthiness.

-I don’t know how to do that or if it’s even possible.
-But until that happens, I suspect that trying to make independent writing to overtake the McMedia is tilting at windmills.
+I don’t know how to do that, or if it’s even possible.
+But until it happens, I don’t see independent writing displacing the McMedia.